onsi/ginkgo/docs/index.md

 ginkgo <flags> path/to/package-1 path/to/package-2 ...
 ```

-Ginkgo will enter each of these directory and look for a spec suite.
-If it finds one it will compile the suite and run it.
+Ginkgo will enter each of these directories and look for a spec suite.
+If it finds one, it will compile the suite and run it.
 Note that you need to include any `ginkgo` flags **before** the list of packages.

 You can also have `ginkgo` recursively find and run all spec suites within the current directory: